audiopixel/pixelmixer/README.md

 // Pass in true for 'broadcast' & 'readPixels' parameters when we call init().
 PX.init(scene, renderer, { broadcast: true, readPixels: true });

-// Each port can define a different tech (DMX and UDP lights could use different ports for example).
+// Each port can define a different tech
+// (DMX and UDP lights could use different ports for example).
-PX.ports.getPort(1).type = "testBroadcastType";
+PX.ports.getPort(1).type = "testBroadcast";
 PX.ports.getPort(1).broadcast = true;
 ```

 ---

 ## Terminology ##